-(d) Chair - The additional duties of a Chair may vary and will be determined by management.
-Management will maintain a general description of these duties in the Administrative Manual.
-All full-time academic employees will be notified whenever changes are made to the description in the Administrative Manual.
-Each Chair will be provided with a copy of the description each fall quarter.
+- (8) Required Training Includes all state, federal, and new faculty training.
+If changes to the college-required trainings are proposed, a union/management committee (UMC) is called to discuss the impact and identify implementation options. - (g) Chair The additional duties of a Chair may vary and will be determined by management.
+Management will maintain a general description of these duties in the Policy INST-115, Department Chair Duties.
+All full-time academic employees will be notified whenever changes are made to the policy.
 The initial term for any Chair is two years.
-After the first two-year term elections/appointments are held/made annually.
+After the first two (2) year term elections/appointments are held/made annually.
 If at any time an elected or appointed Chair becomes unable or unwilling to continue to serve, they may, in coordination with their dean or management supervisor, step down.